Sometimes what used to work for you just doesn’t anymore. Think: Juicy sweatsuits, cheap liquor...and maybe your pre-pandemic budget.

-That happens.
-Maybe it’s a bonus, birthday check, or tax refund.
-Pop the champagne...then figure out how you want to use that surplus.
-You could buy something shiny, but funneling more toward your goals can help you reach them faster.
+Pop the champagne...then figure out how you want to use that windfall.
+Maybe it’s a raise, bonus, birthday check, or tax refund.
+Whatever the source, that extra money could go to buying yourself something shiny... but putting as much as you can toward your goals can help you reach them faster.

 Bigger patterns.
 Like if you consistently spend more than you earn and have to borrow from your savings account.
 Or if the amount of debt you owe is going up instead of down.
-Or if you hardly have any disposable income leftover to spend after paying bills.
+Or if you tend to have just a little money left after paying bills.

 When it comes to a spending plan, setting it and forgetting it doesn’t always work.
-Check in regularly to see whether or not it’s still working for you.
-Then keep Tan France-ing your budget until you hit your financial sweet spot.
+Check in regularly to see whether or not your budget is still working for you.
+Then keep Tan France-ing it until you hit your financial sweet spot.